Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 All of the above troubles are complemented by the following symptoms:

-1. The patient's blood pressure rises.
+1. The patient's blood pressure increases.

 2. There is noise and ringing in the ears.

-3. The person may be nauseated.
+3. The person may vomit.

 5. The patient gets tired quickly.